Some goals and pictures of music success you could go for:

 - You want to sing better (write/play, whatever you want to be able to do better).

-2. You want to get good enough to audition or participate in a talent show of some kind and not embarrass yourself, maybe even place or win.
-College music programs, those TV talent shows so many go out for, a part in a musical or other production.
+... or participate in a talent show of some kind and not embarrass yourself, maybe even place or win.
+Perhaps you want to audition for a college music program or for a part in a musical or other production.

-3. You want to do seriously good music on the side… you want to do a recording project that may never pay for itself but is a legacy for you, you want to do some special performances, to get a casual band together to do some part-time gigging.
-It's important for your life-balance wholeness to be able to make some very good music.
+Perhaps you want to do a recording project that may never pay for itself but is a legacy for you.
+You want to do some special performances, to get a casual band together to do some part-time gigging.
+It's important for your life-balance wholeness to be able to make some very good music and do it well.

-4. You have a professional reason to get better at singing (playing, writing, etc).
+- You have a professional reason to get better at singing (playing, writing, etc).
+Such as...

 - You're a songwriter and need to sing and/or play better to write better melodies and perform or demo your work.

-- You're a public speaker (seminar or teleseminar host, keynote speaker, salesperson, teacher, coach, voice-over talent, minister or other) you may need to get rid of some vocal strain or gain vocal ability that will make you a more effective communicator.
+- You're a public speaker, salesperson, teacher, coach, voice-over talent, minister, receptionist, reporter, waiter. etc. and you may need to get rid of some vocal strain or gain vocal ability that will make you a more effective communicator.